-I have lived here almost 30 years so I must enjoy living here.
+I have lived here over 30 years so I must enjoy living here.
 We have raised a couple of kids who in turn have had families and are now trying to get on to the housing ladder in the area, which is becoming an almost impossible thing to do.

 In the thirty years we have lived here it has changed immeasurably.
 New housing estates have been built and families have come and raised there kids just like we did but it’s getting harder and harder to do that.

 Saddleworth as a whole is becoming more gentrified, we have coffee shops (and very good they are too).
 We have Gastro Pubs with fantastic food.
 But there is a downside to this.

 House prices have risen above what an average family can afford and the Council want to build another 2000 houses in the area over the next twenty years all in the higher council tax bands to increase revenue.